 The Food Rescue Crew of Central Iowa Shelter & Services conducts food rescue in the greater Des Moines area.

 Information for administrators of the food rescue program is available here.
 (Log in required.)

-Several agencies in the greater Des Moines area serve free meals to people in need.
-Our map and directory of free meal sites can help you to find more information.
+Several agencies in the greater Des Moines area serve free meals to people in need or operate food pantries.
+Our map and directory of food assistance sites can help you to find more information.

 In addition, the Des Moines Area Religious Council (DMARC) partners with 14 food pantry sites that provide food for people who request it.